Crystal Meth Withdrawal

 - Financial assistance options

 Crystal meth is a form of methamphetamine, a stimulant drug that has limited medical use for treating attention-deficit hyperactivity disorder (ADHD) and promoting weight loss.
 5 However, crystal meth is an illegal drug that is made and sold for recreational use.

 Crystal meth increases the release of dopamine, a naturally occurring chemical that influences movement, motivation, and pleasure.
 The drug can boost energy and reduce the need for sleep.
 However, long-term use can lead to weight loss, dental problems, paranoia, violent behavior, and hallucinations.
 1

+Most mind-altering drugs, including alcohol, cause severe, uncomfortable, and even life-threatening withdrawal symptoms when an addict suddenly stops using them.
 Chronic abuse of the drug can lead to significant physiological dependence that, once established, gives rise to withdrawal symptoms when the person stops using it.
 The symptoms, particularly cravings, may tempt them to return to using the drug even though they are ready to quit.

-People who come down from meth may lose touch with reality and become violent or aggressive.
+Additionally, people who come down from meth may lose touch with reality and become violent or aggressive.
 They can also become suicidal.
 2

 No medications are approved to treat methamphetamine addiction or withdrawal.
 1 But medical providers may prescribe medications for specific symptoms, such as Benadryl or trazodone for sleep, and antidepressants for users who become depressed during withdrawal.

 Lastly, people in recovery from crystal methamphetamine are encouraged to continue counseling and therapy on a regular basis to reinforce the coping strategies that they learn during treatment.
 Often, support groups such as 12-step peer groups are also recommended to provide further encouragement during the long-term recovery process from meth addiction.